estuary/demos-segmentation/README.md

     - When decreased, Flow makes more frequent, smaller calls.

 2. Increased Load:
-    - Try increasing `rate-limit` parameter in `stream-events.sh` from 1K => 10K
+    - Try increasing `maxEventsPerSecond` parameter in `1_capture.flow.yaml`.
-        - Requires a reasonably beefy PC (8 cores or so).
     - Watch how "toggles" calls are much bigger.
-    - Stop event stream => notice "toggles" is all caught up.
+    - Try increasing `segmentCardinality` parameter in `1_capture.flow.yaml`.
+    - Watch how "toggles" calls are less frequent.

 ## Also See